marcofugaro/threejs-modern-app/README.md

 import Component from './scene/Component'
 ```

-And then you start the queue assets loading promise, always in the `index.js`
+And then you start the queued assets loading promise, always in the `index.js`

 ```js
 assets.load({ renderer: webgl.renderer }).then(() => {